MohdIsmailMatAsin/OCEFILabel/README.md

 4. Boot to installed Linux Distro using any possible key manually without OpenCore.
 Example, F11 for MSI.

 5. Find Linux EFI Partition path using any tools possible.
 GParted (GUI Support), KDE Partition Manager (GUI Support) or fdisk (No GUI Support) is recommended.
 Other tools such as "fdisk" also We choose /dev/nvme1np1 as example.
-Sometime, Linux EFI Partition is named as "NO_NAME" or "EFI" which is unknown to OpenCore.
-Below is an example Linux EFI Partition renamed / labeled as "Arch".
+Sometime, Linux EFI Partition is labeled as "NO_NAME" or "EFI" which is unknown to OpenCore.
+Below is an success example of Linux EFI Partition labeled as "Arch".
 The patrition must ne in Fat32.

-**KDE Partition Manager:**
+**KDE Partition Manager (GUI Support):**

 ![Screenshot_20220211_232624](https://user-images.githubusercontent.com/72515939/153619493-c30aa29b-4acf-4994-ae44-1a96400ebb80.png)

-**fdisk"
+**fdisk (No GUI Support)"

 Command: